brettzky10/product-potion/README.md

 Future:
 <br>Online:
   - A connection point for webhooks from make.com, zapier, ifttt.
-Extend flows that post, share, and promote your products across the web, leading customers back to a custom sales funnel.
+Extend flows that post, share, and promote your products, leading customers back to a custom sales funnel.